gracdi1/gracdi1/README.md

 ---

 ## 🌟 About Me
-- 🎓 I’m a second-year U2 student at McGill in Montreal, QC, Canada.
+- 🎓 I’m an incoming third-year (U3) student at McGill in Montreal, QC, Canada.
 - ✨ I'm fascinated by Indigenous languages, AI/data ethics, urban planning & its history.
 -  🇨🇦 I speak native English and intermediate French (along with beginner Mohawk & Spanish!)
 - ⚡ In my free time, I enjoy pilates, running, and weight lifting.